softeng-feup/open-cx-one-word/report.md

 -  **As a participant of the conference, I want to be able to create a post.**

-Given that the user has already logged in the account, when he is a participant of the conference, then he is able to create a text post.
+Given that the user has already logged in the account, when he is a participant of the conference, then he is able to create a new post with an image.

 -  **As a new user, I want to be able to create an account.**

-Given that the user has interest in the events of the conference, the user wants an acont to see all the posts and to identify his own posts.
+Given that the user has interest in the events of the conference, the user wants an account to see all the posts and to identify his own posts.

 -  **As an already registered user, I want to log in to access the system.**

-Given that the user has already registered an account, then he is able to log in to access the system.
+Given that the user is already registered through an account, then he is able to log in to access the system.

 -  **As a user, I want to be able to log off my account.**

-Given that the user has already registered an account,  then he is able to log off the account.
+Given that the user is already registered through an account and is also logged in,  then he is able to log off the session.

 -  **As a user, I want to be able to edit my profile.
 This includes changing my current profile picture and basic info such as name, date of birth...**